Home Chapter 1 Chapter 2 Chapter 3 Progress

 “…” said Mu Qing.

-Hua Cheng, who had been leaning idly against the wall, paused.
-His gaze flicked toward Xie Lian, the corner of his mouth lifting just slightly before he turned his head away again, as if to hide it.
+“…” said Hua Cheng, though the corner of his mouth lifted just slightly before he turned his head away.

-Xie Lian noticed the silence and gave a small laugh.
-"I'm joking," he said, waving a hand.
-"Please, go on."
+Before the silence could go on for any longer, Xie Lian let out a small laugh.
+“I’m joking,” he said as he waved a hand.
+“Please, go on.”

-Feng Xin exhaled through his nose. "...Well," he said, folding his arms, "this feels like that again."
+Feng Xin exhaled through his nose. “…Well,” he folded his arms, “this feels like that again.”

 Feng Xin shot him a look.
 “Oh?
 Then why don’t you enlighten us?”

 Mu Qing held his tongue.
-"From what we've seen, the victims aren't disappearing.
-They're turning on one another.
-Worshippers near the border, southeast and southwest, people who should have no reason to fight suddenly airing grievances, accusing each other, escalating far too quickly."
+“Well, you failed to mention that the victims aren’t disappearing.
+Most of them haven’t, at least to our knowledge.
+They’re all turning on one another.
+People who should have no reason to fight suddenly airing grievances, accusing each other… Things are just… escalating far too quickly.”

-"At first we thought it was theft," Feng Xin added.
-"Burglars crossing from his territory.
-Or mine."
+Feng Xin turned toward Xie Lian.
+“At first, we thought it was caused by theft,” he added.
+“Thieves crossing from his territory.
+Or mine.”

 Mu Qing scoffed.
 “Until we realized nothing was actually being stolen.”